 Descrizione

-Ecco la mitica Garnacha del Priorat interpretata dalla cantina dell'enologo René Barbier, che si unisce a Cariñena, Syrah e Cabernet Sauvignon in un blend unico.
-Un rosso fatto per migliorare con il tempo e che è un'icona della regione di Tarragona.
-In questa annata 2022 si presenta equilibrato, armonioso e con un profilo più mediterraneo, come dice il critico di The Wine Advocate, Luis Gutiérrez
+Ci troviamo davanti al mitico Garnacha del Priorat, fatto dalle cantine dell'enologo René Barbier, con un mix di Cariñena, Syrah e Cabernet sauvignon in un blend unico.
+Un rosso nato per migliorare con il passare del tempo e che è un'icona della regione di Tarragona.
+In questa annata 2022 si presenta equilibrato, armonioso e con un profilo più mediterraneo, come sottolinea il critico di The Wine Advocate, Luis Gutiérrez.

 Dettagli del prodotto